Anlor0210/Fishing-2d-version/README.md

 Buying items

-You can safely exit and return anytime!
+You can safely exit and return at any time!

 🙏 11.
 Thank You!
-Thanks for playing Fishing Game!
+Thanks for playing the Fishing Game!
 Stay relaxed, chase rare fish, and have fun with our evolving quest system.

-If you enjoy the game, feel free to share with your friends!
+If you enjoy the game, feel free to share it with your friends!
 **Contact: An1002@gmail.com**
+The game will be updated every week!